rbisdorff/Digraph3/docSphinx/tutorial.rst

     Bipolar-valued equivalalence : +0.179
     Epistemic determination      :  0.230

+Similar to Kohler's rule, the RankedPairs rule has also a *codual* version, the **Dias-Lamboray** *ordering-by-choosing* rule; working this time on the codual strict outranking digraph (see [LAM-2009]_).

-Unfortunately, the *RankedPairs* rule, similar to *Kohler* 's rule, is again *not efficiently scalable* to outranking digraphs of larger orders (> 100).
+Unfortunately, the *RankedPairs* ranking rule, as well as *Kohler* 's ranking rule, are *not efficiently scalable* to outranking digraphs of larger orders (> 100).
 For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and, more accurate, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the strict outranking digraph, remain in fact computationally efficient.

 Ranking big performance tableaux ................................